What Is Released When An Electron Loses Energy

 Uncertainty Principle

 The Heisenberg uncertainty principle also plays a role in understanding electron transitions.
-The uncertainty principle states that it is impossible to know both the position and momentum (or energy and time) of a particle with perfect accuracy.
-This means that the energy levels of electrons in atoms are not perfectly defined, and there is a small uncertainty in the energy of the emitted photon.
+On the flip side, the uncertainty principle states that it is impossible to know both the position and momentum (or energy and time) of a particle with perfect accuracy.
+Basically, the energy levels of electrons in atoms are not perfectly defined, and there is a small uncertainty in the energy of the emitted photon.

 Biological Implications